Damar Medical Administration Apprenticeships

 - Online content supporting the development of relevant knowledge, behaviours and skills

-- Review meetings with their Damar coach
+- Review visits with their Damar coach

 Over the course of the apprenticeship, students will build an electronic portfolio of evidence that showcases their knowledge, skills and behaviours.
 If students do not already have maths and English at level 2 or above they will also study these as part of the apprenticeship.